DimitriVavoulisPortfolio/aws-serverless-nlp-sentiment-4M-product-reviews/PROCESS.md

 ## Project Overview

-This document outlines the development process and planned deployment for our serverless sentiment analysis system, designed to analyze product reviews using AWS services.
+This document outlines the development process and planned deployment for the serverless sentiment analysis system, designed to analyze product reviews using AWS services.
 The system includes both back-end processing and a front-end user interface.

 ## Development Stages